-Control access to an API with IAM permissions - Amazon API Gateway
+Control access to a REST API with IAM permissions - Amazon API Gateway

-Control access to an API with IAM permissions
+Control access to a REST API with IAM permissions

 You control access to your Amazon API Gateway API with IAM permissions by controlling access to the following two API Gateway component processes: